 This article details how a broadcast station user can create a video item from a video capture box that is sending a video feed to the Blackbird editor.

 Blackbird is a real-time cloud-based editor.
-It accesses video captured by a Field59 encoder.
+It accesses video captured by the Blackbird edge server installed at your location.
 Blackbird maintains an archive of 24/7 video that you can access to create video clips.
 Clips are transcoded to web-ready format, and the transcoded files are typically stored in the Field59 manager.

 Workflow: Quick Summary